hugocaillard/clearness/app/routes/__posts/01-voting-clarity-smart-contract/01-getting-started.md

 $ code . # optional, open the project in VS Code
 ```

 Open the file "contracts/color-vote.clar".
 It might contains some boilerplate comments.
-You can remove it.
+You may remove those.

 ### Save the number of voters